top of page

 Media

 Increasingly, the public is becoming aware of the flawed nature of the LTN project through informed media coverage via the local and national press, video outlets and more.
-We've selected some of the best recent reportage here.
+We've selected some of the best recent reportage here (in reverse order - most recent at bottom of page).

 Islington Free News Media